-Hristina Šušak (born 1996) has been composing since she was eight.
-At the age of seven she started playing violin and soon after that piano.
+Hristina Susak (born 1996) has been composing since she was eight.
+At the age of seven she started playing the violin and soon after that the piano.

 Hristina Susak is not only an accomplished composer and performer but also an active music theorist and researcher.
 Since October 2023, she has been imparting her knowledge as a music theory lecturer at the University of Arts Berlin.
-Since 2016, Hristina has been an avid participant in numerous conferences and congresses throughout Europe, where she has exposed many of her scientific and analytic works, as for instance presentation: «Mathematical proportions and its impact on music in Sofia Gubajdulina’s Offertorium» at the congress recherche du CIERA, Sorbonne-Université et de la Hochschule für Musik und Theater Leipzig 2017–2019 at Sorbonne-Université in Paris (2018).
-Her expertise in music theory was also highlighted in the presentation “Shostakovich’s Orchestration: His Symphonies 1-5 as a mirror of a cataclysmic Land» at Third Congress of the Society for Theory of Music (OTM) at the Moscow state Conservatory P.I Tschaikovsky (2017) and presentation “A new Perspective and multiple Ways to analyze Edgar Varèse’s Ionisation” at Austrian Society of Music in 2018.
+Since 2016, Hristina has been an avid participant in numerous conferences and congresses across Europe, showcasing her scientific and analytical works.
+One notable presentation, “Mathematical Proportions and its Impact on Music in Sofia Gubajdulina’s Offertorium,” was featured at the congress “Recherche du CIERA, Sorbonne-Université et de la Hochschule für Musik und Theater Leipzig 2017–2019” at Sorbonne-Université in Paris (2018).
+Her expertise in music theory was also highlighted in the presentation “Shostakovich’s Orchestration: His Symphonies 1-5 as a Mirror of a Cataclysmic Land,” which was featured at the Third Congress of the Society for Theory of Music (OTM) at the Moscow State Conservatory P.I Tschaikovsky (2017).
+Additionally, she delivered the presentation “A New Perspective and Multiple Ways to Analyze Edgar Varèse’s Ionisation” at the Austrian Society of Music in 2018.
 These contributions underscore her dedication to advancing the field of music theory through rigorous research and insightful analysis.